edweld/brightpearl/README.md

 Installation
 --------------

-This application has been coded using Zend Framework I've included the version with this repository, to keep things simple so simply download or clone the code and execute
+This application has been coded using Zend Framework 1.12.1 I've included the version with this repository, to keep things simple so just download or clone the code and execute

+Ensure that the directory ./output has write permissions

 It's probably worthwhile running the unit tests, I've used PHPUnit